-NOTE 6 SEGMENTS AND REVENUE INFORMATION
+NOTE 1 SEGMENTS AND REVENUE INFORMATION

 For management purposes the Group is organised in two business units based on geographical areas.
-All the Groups products are produced at the manufacturing plant in Lyngdal, Norway, and sold to the wholly owned subsidiares listed in note 5, for resale in local markets.
+All the Groups products are produced at the manufacturing plant in Lyngdal, Norway, and sold to the wholly owned subsidiares listed under corportate information, for resale in local markets.
 In addition there is direct sales from Norway to customers abroad.
-Segments are reported in the same manner as internal financial reporting to the Group's highest descision maker, which is defined as the board and the CEO.
-The internal financial reporting follows current IFRS standards as described in the notes to these Group accounts.
+The internal financial reporting follows current IFRS Accounting Standards as described in the notes to these Group financial statements.
 The geographical segments outside Norway are grouped together as they are similar with respect to products sold, customers and distribution methods.
 Direct sales from Norway to foreign, non-interagroup customers is also included in the Export segment.